zayamatias/neogeo/README.md

 # neogeo tools
-Some neogeo tools (for testing purposes) - ALl information you can find here is "inspired" by the follwoing unvaluable resources:
+Some neogeo tools (for testing purposes) - All information you can find here is "inspired" by the follwoing unvaluable resources:

 * http://www.ajworld.net/neogeodev/
 * https://wiki.neogeodev.org